marcpllew/Froth-n-Swap/README.md

 -   remove edit from homepage
 -   remove show from show page

+## 20/1

+-   Create a sign in page
+-   add functionality where only logged in user can edit items posted by them

 ## Questions

 -   If i git add, commit then git push heroku main, do i still need to git push?